pinmenote/pinmenote-extension/README.md

 ### Website
 [https://pinmenote.com](https://pinmenote.com)

-### Features
+### Features Summary
 - select website area, add comment and draw on selected part
-- save website / part of website as single page for offline use ( state of the art )
+- save website / part of website as single page for offline use
 - capture image / map / canvas
 - capture video time
 - download table as csv
-- add task, note to any website as well as standalone
+- add / manage note to any website or without website
 - encrypt / decrypt messages
 - html preview and board view
 - add and manage tags of any content you saved
-- add calendar event (repeat in progress)
+- automatic reverse index of saved content
-- smart search using index of words (reverse index), dates, website addresses
+- smart search using levenshtein distance, dates, website addresses

+### In progress
+- add / manage calendar event (repeat in progress)
+- add / manage task

 ### Known issues